Wyatt-Plaga/dereclict-dawn-guide/documentation/implementation_plan_checklist.md

 ## Current Status

-We have completed all of Phase 1 and the first 9 steps of Phase 2.
+We have completed all of Phase 1 and all 12 steps of Phase 2.
 The application is now running locally with:
 - A sci-fi themed dark mode UI
 - Navigation between pages
 - A functional Reactor page with energy generation and upgrades
 - A functional Processor page with Insight generation and tech tree placeholders
 - A functional Crew Quarters page with crew awakening, capacity upgrades, and worker crews
 - A functional Manufacturing page with scrap collection, cargo hold upgrades, and manufacturing bays
+- A functional Logs page with narrative story entries that unlock as the game progresses
+- Offline progress simulation to show resources gained while away

 Next steps:
-1. Develop the Logs page
-2. Implement offline simulation visuals
+1. Begin Phase 3: Backend Development by setting up the Supabase connection